 Please also refer to the relevant sections under the "Regulations Governing Examinations and Other Means of Assessment" in the University Calendar.
 For more information and contact details, see Examination and Assessment Office.

 Assistive Technology refers to the various software and hardware options that assist in addressing a range of disabilities, such as vision, learning and mobility impairments.
 The following range of equipment, hardware and software may be borrowed or accessed for use on campus by students who require it.
-Loaned equipment is normally provided free-of-charge through a booking system at Disability Support and needs to be returned at the end of each semester.
+Loaned equipment is normally provided free-of-charge through a booking system at Accessibility Services and needs to be returned at the end of each semester.

-Disability computer labs
+Accessibility computer labs

-Library Disability Space
+Library Accessibility Space

 This space is located on Level 3 of the Student Centre Library.

-This space houses similar hardware and software as featured in the Access Room.
-Disability Support staff will be happy to show you through and talk over any specific needs you might have.
+Accessibility Services staff will be happy to show you through and talk over any specific needs you might have.
 This space is accessible during the Central Library's opening hours.